ScilifelabDataCentre/RDM-guidelines/content/topics/research-involving-human-data.md

 ## Who is responsible for the data?

-An important concept in GDPR is the [data controller](/topics/gdpr-legal-reference/#roles), which is the person or entity that determines the purposes and means of the processing of some personal data.
+An important concept in GDPR is the data [controller](/topics/gdpr-ethical-review-glossary/#controller), which is the person or entity that determines the purposes and means of the processing of some personal data.

 Many people wrongly believe that the principal investigator in a research project is the controller for the project's data.
 In fact, this is practically never the case for Swedish academic research.
 Instead, the controller is typically the university (or sometimes the hospital) where the principal investigator is employed.
 That being said, the principal investigator should act as a representative of her institution and is responsible for ensuring that personal data is handled correctly in her projects.

 The data controller must be identified before any personal data is processed in the project, which means before the data is being collected.

+A controller can decide to use another entity to help process the data.
+That entity is called a [processor](/topics/gdpr-ethical-review-glossary/#processor).
+The controller must instruct the processor how the data is to be processed in a legaly binding contract called a [data processing agreement](/topics/gdpr-ethical-review-glossary/#data-processing-agreement), and the processor must be able to show that they adhere to the GDPR when processing data on behalf of the controller (see also [Data processing](#data-processing) below).

 ## Sharing human data